YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 Because the mind, when controlled by the roving senses, steals away the intellect as a storm takes away a boat on the sea from its destination Â¾ the spiritual shore of peace and happiness.
 (2.67)

-Therefore, O Arjuna, oneâ€™s intellect becomes steady whose senses are completely withdrawn from the sense objects.
+Therefore, O Arjuna, one's intellect becomes steady whose senses are completely withdrawn from the sense objects.
 (2.68)

 A yogi, the person of self-restraint, remains wakeful when it is night for all others.
 It is night for the yogi who sees when all others are wakeful.
 (2.69)